davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 16-FEB-2026
 * OpenMeteoEDA_202306_v006 re-runs models using same seed and test data
 * OpenMeteoEDA_202306_v006 compares models using same seed and test data
+* OpenMeteoEDA_202306_v006 compares model predictions on test and train data